Our Future Path! A plan for a better world!

 Tolerate this one

 Notice that in the example above with 5 candidates, we still marked the candidate that we dislike as our fourth choice.
-Since we still prefer that candidate over the one we hate, we want to ensure that our vote is counted in the event that it comes down to a final choice between the candidate we dislike and the one we hate
+Since we still prefer that candidate over the candidate we hate, we still want to ensure that our vote is counted if it comes down to a final choice between the candidate we dislike and the candidate we hate.

-Now, let's take a closer look at the example we looked at above with candidates A, B and C, where candidate A is preferred by 40% of the voters and candidates B and C are both preferred by 60% of the voters over candidate A, However, candidates B and C are fairly similar in the eyes of the voters, so the voters are fairly evenly split on their preferences for candidates B and C.
+Now, let's take a closer look at the example we looked at above with candidates A, B and C, where candidate A is preferred by 40% of the voters and candidates B and C are both preferred over candidate A by 60% of the voters.
+However, candidates B and C are somewhat similar in the eyes of the voters, so the voters are closely split on their preferences for candidates B and C.

-With plurality voting, candidate A could win with just 40% of the vote, since the other candidates might only get about 30% each.
-This would be in spite of the fact that candidate A would lose 40% to 60% in a head to head matchup with either candidate B or C. In order to complete this picture, let's say that voters who preferred candidate A would split evenly for candidates B and C, and that candidate B would win in a matchup with candidate C.
+With plurality voting, candidate A could win with just 40% of the vote, since the other candidates would each only get about 30% of the vote.
+This would be so even though candidate A would lose 40% to 60% in a head-to-head matchup with either candidate B or C. To complete this picture, let's say that voters who preferred candidate A would closely split for candidates B and C as their second choice, but that candidate B would win in a matchup with candidate C.

-With Ranked Choice Voting, the outcome of the 3 way matchup would more closely mirror the outcomes of the head to head matchups.
+With Ranked Choice Voting, the outcome of the 3-way matchup would more closely mirror the outcomes of the head-to-head matchups.
 Since none of the 3 candidates would get a majority of the votes, the candidate with the least first choice votes would be eliminated, and the second choices of the voters who had preferred that candidate would be used.
-Based on the above information, we know that candidate C would get the fewest first choice votes, and we know that those voters second choice would be candidate B. Therefore, candidate B, who we know was the voters' preferred candidate, would win 60% to 40% over candidate A.
+Based on the above information, we know that candidate C would get the fewest first choice votes, and we know that those voters second choice would be candidate B. Therefore, candidate B, who we know was really the voters' preferred candidate, would win 60% to 40% over candidate A.

 In the rare case that the top two candidates end up with the same number of votes, the number of first choice votes could be used to break the tie.
 That is, the candidate with the most first choice votes would be the preferred candidate, so would be the winner.
-With more than 3 candidates, it is possible that there might even be a tie in the first choice votes, so the number of second choice votes would need to be used.
-If both candidates happen to get the same number of each choice votes, we might need to resort to a coin toss.
+With more than 3 candidates, it is possible that there might even be a tie in the first-choice votes, so the number of second choice votes would need to be used.
+If both candidates happen to get the same number of each choice votes, we might need to resort to something like a coin toss, which is already used in some cases of ties today.

-However, even though Ranked Choice Voting is a big improvement over plurality voting, even when there would have been a runoff election.
-There could be rare situations where a more preferred candidate is elected, but the most preferred candidate may not be elected.
-For example, in the above example, let's say that the people who voted for candidate A had all preferred candidate C over candidate B. In that case, a head to head match of candidates B and C would have resulted in candidate C winning almost 70% to 30% over candidate B.
+However, even though Ranked Choice Voting is a big improvement over plurality voting and over having a runoff election.
+There could still be rare situations where the most preferred candidate may not be elected.
+For example, in the above example, let's say that the voters who voted for candidate A had all preferred candidate C rather than candidate B. In that case, a head-to-head match of candidates B and C would have resulted in candidate C winning almost 70% to 30% over candidate B. However, we would still elect candidate B who was preferred over the least preferred candidate A.

 Although the above situation is mathematically possible, it would be unlikely in this situation.
-That is, since we know that candidates B and C are fairly similar, it is more likely that the voters who preferred candidate A would be fairly evenly split on their second choice between candidates B and C. If so, then candidate B would most likely still win in a head to head matchup with a bit more than 50% of the votes.
+That is, since we know that candidates B and C are similar, it is more likely that the voters who preferred candidate A would be closely split on their second choice between candidates B and C. If so, then candidate B would most likely still win in a head-to-head matchup with a bit more than 50% of the votes.

-However, with Ranked Choice Voting the outcome would depend on the second choice votes.
+However, with Ranked Choice Voting the outcome would depend on the second-choice votes.
 The second choice of both the Left and Right first choice voters would most likely be the Center candidate, since the Center candidate would be closer to their views, even if not as close as their first choice.
-Therefore, if the Left or Right candidate had the fewest votes and was eliminated, the Center candidate should almost certainly win with about 66% of the vote.
+Therefore, if the Left or Right candidate had the fewest votes and was eliminated, then the Center candidate would almost certainly win with about 66% of the vote.

 If the Center candidate had the fewest first choice votes, then the outcome may not be as clear, since it would depend on which way the voters who preferred the Center candidate leaned.
-If they leaned enough to the left, then the Left candidate would win, but if they leaned enough to the right, then the Right candidate would win.
-Basically, the outcome should come out the same as if there had been a head to head matchup between the Left and Right candidates.
+If they had leaned enough to the left, then the Left candidate would win, but if they had leaned enough to the right, then the Right candidate would win.
+Basically, the outcome would come out the same as if there had been a head-to-head matchup between the Left and Right candidates.

-On the other hand, there could be an issue with the above situation if the Center candidate was eliminated.
-With the voters fairly evenly split, the winning Left or Right candidate might have only gotten 51% of the vote.
-However, with a head to head matchup between the Center candidate and either the Left or Right candidate, the Center candidate would probably win with about 66% of the vote.
-Meaning the Center candidate was actually the voters' preferred candidate.
+On the other hand, there could be an issue with the above situation where the Center candidate was eliminated.
+With the voters closely split, the winning Left or Right candidate might have only gotten 51% of the final vote.
+However, with a head-to-head matchup between the Center candidate and either the Left or Right candidate, the Center candidate would probably win with about 66% of the vote.
+Meaning the Center candidate was the voters' real preferred candidate.

 Like with the previous rare situation with candidates A, B and C, this situation should also be rare.
 Either the voters lean so far to the left or right, that the candidate leaning in the other direction would always be eliminated, or the voters are so centered that the Center candidate should not get the least first choice votes, so would not be eliminated and would probably always win.

-The question is whether or not these rare situations would occur often enough to be a problem.
+The question is whether these rare situations would occur often enough to be a problem or not.
 Although these situations are mathematically possible, they would probably be fairly rate in real world elections so that it would not be worth trying to fix them.
 Therefore, the answer would seem to be no. However, it may be a good idea to study this further.
 If we did try to fix these rare situations, we would probably need to modify the way we decide on which candidate to eliminate.

-Another alternative selection method would be to do head to head matchups of all the various combinations of candidates.
-A candidate would get a vote for each case where the candidate had a higher choice vote than his or her head to head opponent.
-Then, the candidate with the most head to head wins would be the winner.
+Another alternative selection method would be to do head-to-head matchups of all the various combinations of candidates.
+A candidate would get a win for each case where the candidate had a higher choice vote than his or her head-to-head opponent.
+Then, the candidate with the most head-to-head wins would be the overall winner.
 In case of a tie, the candidate with the most first choice votes would win.

-Although this head to head method should always elect the most preferred candidate, some people may still try to criticize it if the winning candidate had the least first choice votes.
-However, for the candidate with the least first choice votes to win in a 3 candidate race, the candidate must have gotten a lot of second choice votes and gotten fewer last choice votes.
-This means that the winning candidate was liked by a lot of people, but fewer people had strong positive or negative feeling about the winning candidate.
-Therefore, this candidate may not bring out as much passion in people, but should be better at bringing people together instead of dividing them.
+Although this head-to-head method should elect the most preferred candidate, some individuals may still try to criticize it if the winning candidate had the least first choice votes.
+However, for the candidate with the least first choice votes to win in a 3-candidate race, the candidate must have gotten a lot of second choice votes and gotten fewer last choice votes.
+This means that the winning candidate was liked by a lot of voters, but fewer voters had strong positive or negative feelings about the winning candidate.
+Therefore, this candidate may not bring out as much passion in voters but would be better at bringing us together instead of dividing us.

 In some cases, we need to elect more than one person for an office.
 For instance, a school board may have several members, and every couple of years or so two or more of their seats may be up for election.
 Therefore, we may be asked to select two or more of the candidates for that office.
 For these multiple person races, we should still use Ranked Choice Voting, even though the ballot might be a bit more complicated than for a single person race, since there may be more candidates and therefore more choices to make, but it would still help to ensure we elect our preferred candidates.

-Let's take a look at a race to elect 3 persons for some office.
-There are a number of ways to handle this.
+Let's look at a race to elect 3 people for some office.
+There are a few ways to handle this.
 One way would be to rank all the candidates, just as we would with a single person race.
 However, we would stop eliminating candidates when we got down to the top 3 candidates.
 Another way would be to make 3 first choices, and then rank the remaining candidates.
 This way would simplify the ballot, since it would eliminate 2 choice columns from the ballot.
 However, needing to select 3 first choices may be a bit more confusing.

 Primaries

 There are many cases where there are a lot of candidates wanting to run for a given elected office.
-With our current plurality voting system, multiple candidates from one political party could split the votes in such a way as to let a candidate for the other party to win with less than a majority of the votes.
+With our current plurality voting system, if we had multiple candidates from one political party in the general election, they could split the votes in such a way as to let a candidate from the other political party win with less than a majority of the votes.
 Therefore, each political party will want to whittle down the number of their candidates to just one.
-They would do that with a primary election.
-However, there are a number of issues with the way our current primary elections work.
+They usually do that with a primary election.
+However, there are a few issues with the way our current primary elections work.

 One big issue is that if several or more candidates compete in a political party's primary election and we use a plurality voting system, then the political party could select a less preferred candidate.
 That is, several candidates that would best represent the party could split the vote so that a more extreme candidate is selected.
 The simple answer to this issue would be to use Ranked Choice Voting.

 A bigger issue with primary elections is that most of them limit the elections to just members of the given political party.
-That is, unless you are a member of the given political party, you are not allowed to vote in their primary elections.
-In these cases, your only options are to join that political party or not be able to vote in their primary elections.
-Of course, if you do join a political party, you still would not be able to vote in the primary elections of any other political party.
+That is, unless we are a member of the given political party, we are not allowed to vote in their primary elections.
+In these cases, our only options are to join that political party or not to vote in their primary elections.
+Of course, if we do join a political party, we still would not be able to vote in the primary elections of any other political party.

-In some locations, one political party dominates the political landscape so much that their candidates are pretty much guaranteed to win in the general elections for all local, state and federal offices.
-In these cases, the only people who get a real vote in who is elected are the members of that political party.
-This means that if you are not a member of that party, your vote would not really count.
-Therefore, even if you think that party stinks, you might just need to hold your nose and join the party anyway, or you could stand your moral ground and be deprived of your vote.
+In some locations, one political party so much dominates the political landscape that their candidates are pretty much guaranteed to win in the general elections for all local, state and federal offices.
+In these cases, the only individuals who get a real vote for who is elected are the members of that political party.
+This means that if we were not members of that party, our votes would not count.
+Therefore, even if we think that party stinks, we might just need to hold our noses and join the party anyway, or we could stand our moral ground and be deprived of our votes.

-On the other hand, you may live in a location that is still competitive or where different parties dominate at the local, state and federal level.
-In these cases, even if you did join one of the political parties, you would still only be able to vote in their primary elections and not in those of the other political party.
-Therefore, you may at least have a say in who gets elected in some cases, but not in all cases.
+On the other hand, we may live in a location that is still competitive or where different parties dominate at the local, state and federal level.
+In these cases, even if we did join one of the political parties, we would still only be able to vote in their primary elections and not in those of the other political party.
+Therefore, we may at least have a say in who gets elected in some cases, but not in all cases.

-The answer would be to do away with these partisan primaries in some way.
-The political parties would argue that that would deprive them of their right to chose the candidate that will represent their political party.
-However, the candidate who we want to elect is one who will represent all of their constituents, and not just their political party.
+The only real answer would be to do away with these partisan primaries in some way.
+The political parties would argue that that would deprive them of their right to choose the candidate that will represent their political party.
+However, the candidate who we want to elect is one who will represent all their constituents, and not just their political party.
 Therefore, their argument does not hold water.

-One option might be to do away with the primary elections altogether, and just let everyone who wanted to run for office to do so.
+One option might be to do away with the primary elections altogether, and just let everyone run for office who wanted to run.
 However, you might then end up with a dozen or more candidates running for the same office.
-That would lead to a number of problems, including the ones that originally led to the creation of political parties and primaries.
+That would lead to several problems, including the ones that originally led to the creation of political parties and primaries.

-The solution would be to have open primaries where all the candidates would run against each other irrespective of any political party affiliation, and all voters irrespective of any political party affiliation would get to vote.
+The solution would be to have open primaries where all the candidates would run against each other irrespective of any political party affiliation, and all of us would get to vote irrespective of any political party affiliation.
 Having open primaries has two important advantages over partisan primaries.
-It allows all voters to have a say in who the candidates will be for the elected offices, and gives voters more and better choices in the general election.
+It allows all of us to have a say in who the candidates will be for the elected offices and gives us more and better choices in the general election.

-Since all voters would have a vote, they would chose candidates that are more representative of all their positions and values, instead of getting the more extreme candidates that would be elected in partisan primaries.
-Voters could also have more choices in the general election.
-Even if all the winning candidates in the open primary election turn out to be from the same political party, they would still be more representative of the voters.
+Since all of us would have a vote, we would choose candidates that are more representative of all our positions and values, instead of getting the more extreme candidates that would be elected in partisan primaries.
+We could also have more choices in the general election.
+Even if all the winning candidates in the open primary election turn out to be from the same political party, they would still be more representative of our positions and values.

+We would still need to evaluate and to rank all the candidates for the primary, but this would just be an initial cut, so we would only need to make an initial judgment of the candidates.
 The top four or five candidates for each office would then go on to the general election.
-Voters would still need to evaluate and to rank all the candidates, but this would just be an initial cut, so voters would only need to make an initial judgment of the candidates.
-For the general election, they would only need to make a more detailed assessment of the four or five remaining candidates.
+For the general election, we would only need to make a more detailed assessment of the four or five remaining candidates.

-Even though we are selecting some number of top candidates instead of just the one top candidate, a plurality voting system could still give us some or all of the least preferred candidates.
+Even though we are selecting a few top candidates instead of just the one top candidate, a plurality voting system could still give us all or some of the least preferred candidates.
 Therefore, we want to use Rank Choice Voting in our primary elections, just as we should do in our general elections.

-Voters would rank the candidates for each office from their first choice to their last choice.
+We would rank the candidates for each office from our first choice to our last choice.
 Once the ballots had been counted, the one candidate with the least number of votes for each office would be eliminated.
 Then, for each office, the votes would be counted again, but this time using the second choices from those ballots that listed the eliminated candidate as those voters’ first choice.
-This bottom up elimination process would continue until we were left with just the needed number or primary winners.
+This bottom-up elimination process would continue until we were left with just the needed number of primary winners.

-For instance, let’s take a primary with 10 candidates in which we needed to reduce the list to the top 5 candidates.
-Each of the first 5 candidates are each favored by about 12 percent of the voters, but are each disliked by most of the other 88 percent of the voters.
-The last 5 candidates are liked by almost all voters with 40 percent of the voters favoring any one of them over any of the first 5 candidates.
+For instance, let’s take a primary with 10 candidates in which we need to reduce the list to the top 5 candidates.
+Each of the first 5 candidates are favored by about 12 percent of the voters but each is disliked by most of the other 88 percent of the voters.
+The last 5 candidates are liked by almost all voters with 40 percent of the voters preferring any one of them over any of the first 5 candidates.

-If we used Ranked Choice Voting to rank and to do a bottom up elimination process for the above primary election example, then at least a few of the 5 preferred candidates should be selected.
-Although most real primaries would probably not be as extreme as the above example, this process would pretty much guarantee that some of the voters’ preferred candidates would be selected in the primary and continue on to the general campaign trail and election.
+If we used Ranked Choice Voting to rank and to do a bottom-up elimination process for the above primary election example, then at least a few of the 5 preferred candidates should be selected.
+Although most real primaries would probably not be as extreme as the above example, this process would pretty much guarantee that some of the voters’ preferred candidates would be selected in the primary and would move on to the general campaign trail and election.

 After each subsequent primary winner was selected, that candidate’s votes would be eliminated from the next round's starting ballots and the process would be repeated until enough candidates were selected to be on the ballot for the specified office.
 This multiple elimination selection process would help to ensure that more, if not all, of the preferred candidates would go on to the general election.